kiwiphoenix364/simple-shader/README.md

 The Z layer of the Shader (if none is set, it will be automatically set to 0)

 **.destroy() [function]**\
-Destroys the Shader - any members of ShaderAttachSprite or TileShader applied to this Shader will also be deleted
+Destroys the Shader - any members of CircleShaderAttachSprite or TileShader applied to this Shader will also be deleted

 **.directSetUnpackedShader(shader: Buffer) [function]**\
 Sets a new already unpacked Shader (from .unpack)